crate/crate/docs/sql/statements/update.rst

     ``UPDATE`` statement must refer to this table as ``f`` not ``foo``.

 :column_ident:
     The name of a column in the table identified by ``table_ident``.
-Subfields can also be defined by using the subscript notation with square brackets.
+It is also possible to use :ref:`object subscript <sql-object-subscript>` to address the inner fields of an object column.

 :expression:
     An :ref:`expression <gloss-expression>` to assign to the column.